 R2 Investments sent the letter to XO’s independent directors, noting the lawsuit was filed.

 In the suit, filed on behalf of the company, directors are accused of breach of fiduciary duty and wasting corporate assets.
 The plaintiffs asked for unspecified damages.

-KBR Inc. (KBR)’s international unit was sued by a Kuwaiti subcontractor for more than $1 million in damaged equipment, broken leases and unpaid construction work provided in Iraq between 2003 and 2007, according to court papers.
+KBR Inc. (KBR:US)’s international unit was sued by a Kuwaiti subcontractor for more than $1 million in damaged equipment, broken leases and unpaid construction work provided in Iraq between 2003 and 2007, according to court papers.

 American General Trading & Contracting WLL, based in Kuwait, said in a Houston state court lawsuit that the U.S.’s primary military contractor in Iraq “lost” a power generator and two flatbed trailers, returned eight other flatbed trailers and five water-tanker trucks in “badly damaged” condition, and didn’t fully pay for the construction of 60 helipads at U.S. military camps in Iraq.